 The Flinders Ranges is the largest mountain range in South Australia.
-Starting approximately 200 km north west of Adelaide, it stretches for over 430 km from Port Pirie to Lake Callabonna.
-Arkaroolain, in the north, and Rawnsley Park, in the south, are the main air tour destinations.
+Starting approximately 200 km north west of Adelaide, it stretches for over 430 km, from Port Pirie to Lake Callabonna.
+Arkaroola, Parachilna, Blinman and finally Wilpena & Rawnsley Park in the South, are the main air tour destinations.

-Overlooking the southern side of Wilpena Pound, Rawnsley Park Station provides the perfect base for exploring the Flinders Ranges.
-Accommodation includes luxury eco-villas, holiday units, a caravan park and some of the best campsites you’ll find in the Flinders Ranges.
-Wildlife, birdlife and flora abound on the Station, and four-wheel drive tours, bushwalking, scenic flights and cycling are all available.
+Accommodation includes luxury eco-villas, holiday units, a caravan park, and some of the best campsites you’ll find in the Flinders Ranges.
+Wildlife, birdlife, and flora abound on the Station, while 4WD tours, bushwalking, scenic flights, and cycling are all available.
 The airstrip is right next to the lodge.
-See Rawnsleypark.com.au

 Prairie Hotel – Parachilna

-Amidst the vibrant colours of the 800 million-year-old quartzite and limestone outcrop that is the Flinders Ranges lies Wilpena Pound, a natural amphitheatre 17km long and 7km wide.
-Shaped by the weathering and uplifting of land over time, this place has strong significance to the indigenous Adnyamathanha people.
+Amid the vibrant colours of the 800 million-year-old quartzite and limestone outcrop that is the Flinders Ranges, lies Wilpena Pound: a natural amphitheatre 17 km long and seven km wide.
+Shaped by the weathering and uplifting of land over time, this sacred place has strong significance to the indigenous Adnyamathanha people.

 I thoroughly enjoyed visiting places I had not been to for some thirty years and experiencing again the beauty of the outback landscapes and the hospitality of the wonderful people who live there.
 All this and to have had the privilege to do this in a light aircraft flown by a very competent pilot.